Nashville-Public-Library/bedework-docs/docs/orientation/copy-event.md

 ![copy event](../img/copy-an-event.jpg)

+If you are adding an event, or event series, and event from an earlier date is already on the calendar, you can use it to recreate a new event.

 ## From an Existing event

 1. Using the search and date-picker functions, Find, and select, a past event on the calendar.
 Use "all groups" to broaden scope of search.